sahan-deakin/AskAny/README.md

 # AskAny 🙋

-> A student help forum API — ask anything, answer anything..
+> A student help forum API — ask anything, answer anything.

 AskAny is a REST API where students can post questions and other students can respond via comments.
 Built with Node.js and Express, and deployed through a fully automated Jenkins CI/CD pipeline...